scious/documentation/README.md

-# Website
+# Scious Search Documentation

-This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
+This is our public documentation.
+See an error?
+Suggest a correction by making corrections and submitting a pull request!